muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T2)
+- fix: modified initial show parameter to avoid flashing white background
+- API: refactor of gated axis gate and range widgets to be tracked internally by QT rather than Python.

+### (m76T2)
 - API: modified UI construction to mitigate garbage collection issues with the underlying QT library.
 Work in progress.